United Kingdom by-election records: Longest period between by-election losses for a party

-By-elections in seats held by minor and nationalist parties are rare, and so most have never lost a seat – the DUP and Plaid Cymru have defended but never lost a seat at a by-election, Sinn Féin have only lost seats by disqualification, and the UUP have never lost more than one seat in a row.
+By-elections in seats held by minor and nationalist parties are rare, and so most have never lost a seat.
+The SNP lost their first seat at the 2023 Rutherglen and Hamilton West by-election.
+The DUP and Plaid Cymru have defended but never lost a seat at a by-election, Sinn Féin have only lost seats by disqualification, and the UUP have never lost more than one seat in a row.
 No by-election has ever been called in an SDLP held seat.